conan-io/docs/creating_packages/getting_started.rst

 - The ``source()`` method executes a :command:`git clone` to retrieve the sources from github.
 Other origins, as downloading a zip file are also available.
-As you can see, any manipulation of the code can be done, as checking out any branch or tag, or patching the source code.
+As you can see, any manipulation of the code can be done, such as checking out any branch or tag, or patching the source code.
 In this example, we are adding two lines to the existing CMake code, to ensure binary compatibility.
 Don't worry too much about it now, we'll visit it later.

 - The ``build()`` first configures the project, then builds it, with standard CMake commands.
 The ``CMake`` object is just a helper to ease the translation of conan settings to CMake command line arguments.
-Also remember that **CMake is not strictly required**.
+Remember that **CMake is not strictly required**.
 You can build packages directly invoking **make**, **MSBuild**, **SCons** or any other build system.

   .. seealso:: Check the :ref:`existing build helpers <build_helpers>`.